-To run a riding establishment (where horses or ponies are hired out for riding or used for riding instruction), you need a licence from the Local Authority.
+To run a riding establishment (where horses or ponies are hired out for riding or used for riding instruction), you need a Hiring Out Horses Licence (Animal Activity Licence) from the Local Authority.

 A Riding Establishment is defined as: